-We use a "bottom-up" process of fundamental analysis to look for individual companies that we believe are temporarily undervalued but have significant potential for stock price appreciation.
-Our analysis may include studying a company's financial statements, visiting company facilities, and meeting with executive management, suppliers and customers.
+We focus on companies that we consider to be high quality.
+We use a process of "bottom-up" fundamental analysis to look for companies that we believe have the potential to grow faster than the gross domestic product (GDP) growth of the United States.
+Our analysis may include studying a company's financial statements, building proprietary financial models, visiting company facilities, and meeting with executive management, suppliers and customers.